 Brownies are meant to be tasty and uncomplicated.
 Right?
-But sometimes they aren’t – especially when they are vegan.
-Until you know the secrets!
-Read on to learn more about the best easy vegan brownies from Veggie Fun Kitchen!
+But sometimes they aren’t – especially when they are vegan brownies…until you know the secrets!
+Read on to learn more about the best easy vegan brownie recipes from Veggie Fun Kitchen!

 When I first started making vegan brownies, I’ll admit it was a bit of a trial and error process.
 The first few times I made them, they absolutely fell apart!
 Or they were mushy in the middle and rock-hard on the outsides!
 I didn’t understand how to substitute ingredients for some of the typical animal products that had worked for me in the past.